jdegoes/purescript-quickcheck/src/Test/QuickCheck/README.md

 ### Types

-    data Gen a
+    type Gen a = GenT Trampoline a

-    data GenOut a
+    data GenOut a where
+      GenOut :: { value :: a, state :: GenState } -> GenOut a

-    data GenState
+    data GenState where
+      GenState :: { size :: Number, seed :: Number } -> GenState

-    data GenT f a
+    data GenT f a where
+      GenT :: Mealy.MealyT f GenState (GenOut a) -> GenT f a

     type LCG  = Number